 Simply being aware of your breathing can have a calming effect.
 Noticing how it feels as you inhale and exhale is soothing.
 There are also breathing exercises such as breathing in for a specific count, holding your breath as you count to a set number, then exhaling for a count.

-The exact time isn’t important, but counting and maintaining a regular ratio will help you feel more calm.
+The exact time isn't important, but counting and maintaining a regular ratio will help you feel calmer.

 Beginning with your toes, contract your muscles, then relax them.
-Work your way all the way up your body, consciously contracting and relaxing each muscle.
+Work your way up to your body, consciously contracting and relaxing each muscle.
 Keeping your muscles relaxed leads to less pain, and the process of slowly contracting and relaxing will have a calming effect.

-The anxiety most people feel related to dental visits has to do with a fear of pain.
-In fact, modern dentistry can be close to painless, and for any procedures that may be painful, there are techniques to make you more comfortable.
+The anxiety most people feel related to dental visits is a fear of pain.
+Modern dentistry can be close to painless, and for any procedures that may be painful, there are techniques to make you more comfortable.

 One example is sedation dentistry, which is sometimes called sleep dentistry.
 There are four basic types of sedation: minimal, moderate, deep, and general anesthesia.

-Minimal sedation is when you are awake, but relaxed.
-This state can be achieved through inhaling nitrous oxide, or through a carefully controlled dose of oral sedation.
+Minimal sedation is when you are awake but relaxed.
+This state can be achieved by inhaling nitrous oxide or a carefully controlled oral sedation dose.

 Moderate sedation can cause you to slur your words and possibly not remember the procedure.
 Dr. Hill may give you oral medication or use intravenous delivery of medication.

 Both deep sedation and general anesthesia render you either totally or nearly unconscious.
 You won't remember the procedure.

 To learn more about your options and determine whether you're a candidate for sedation dentistry, book an appointment online or phone the office.
 We'll be happy to discuss your needs and answer all your questions.